 Contact our friends at Pacific Barcode: www.pacificbarcode.com.
 They will take care of you.

-I have more questions that you haven’t answered….
-Call us.
+If you have more questions that we haven’t answered… Call us.
 We are a real business, with real people who can answer your questions and walk you through the entire process.